dmonesi-bioreference/test/README.md

 ## Powered by Storybook & styled-components

 This React component library is built with [Storybook](https://storybook.js.org).
-Components are styled using [styled-components](https://www.styled-components.com).
+Components are written with [TypeScript](https://www.typescriptlang.org) and styled using [styled-components](https://www.styled-components.com).

 ## Installation